Protocol Serialization and Deserialization¶

 out to support the appropriate media type.

-will need to be used alongside a ClientTransport
+A ClientProtocol will need to be used alongside a ClientTransport that takes

 the same request and response types to handle sending the request.